Dunfermline sack manager Grant

 Dunfermline Athletic have sacked manager Peter Grant after five months with the club winless and bottom of the Scottish Championship.

-Grant replaced Steve Crawford following relegation to League 1 with Alloa.
+Grant replaced Stevie Crawford after relegation to League 1 with Alloa.

 Saturday's 4-2 loss at Arbroath - after leading 2-0 - was a fifth league defeat in 12 and left the Fife club two points adrift of Queen of the South.